Orembai

-An orembai with a pinisi rig in Elpaputih Bay, Seram Island.
+An orembai with a gaff-ketch rig in Elpaputih Bay, Seram Island.
 October 1940.

 Orembai or Arombai is a type of plank boat from the Maluku Islands of Eastern Indonesia.
 It is mainly used for fishing and transport.
 This vessel is used as far as Batavia, where in the 17th century it became popular to go out "orembaaien" on an evening rowing on the river or city canals.

 Etymology

 At the bend of Piroe, Seram, 1892.

 The name orembai or arumbai probably comes from the adapted Malay word rembaya, which means state ship, with Portuguese prefix 'o'.
 In other variants of language they are also called orembaai, arambaai, arobail, arubai, arubaillo, arumbai, arumbae, oranbai, oranbaik, orang-bays, and corambay.
 Martin says that the name orembai is a contraction for orang baik ("good man") and comes from the era of the Hongi voyages, i.e. these boats are the opposite of Hongitocht kora kora, which is a war vessel.